Campsites in Torres del Paine National Park

 Wild Camping

-• Campfires: Open fires are not allowed in most areas of the park.
+No open fires: Campfires are not allowed in most areas of Torres del Paine.

 Ramiro Rodriguez